University of Iowa Center for Human Rights

 Celebration of the 80th birthday and scholarly career of founder Burns Weston

-UICHR founder Burns Weston celebrated his 80th birthday with staff and UI law faculty on November 7.
-On that day, UICHR cosponsored a conference featuring participants in the Transnational Law and Contemporary Problems journal Festschrift issue that was published in the spring.
+UICHR founder Burns Weston celebrated his 80th birthday with staff and UI law faculty in early November.
+On that occasion, the UICHR cosponsored a conference featuring participants in the Transnational Law and Contemporary Problems journal Festschrift issue that was published in Professor Weston’s honor in Spring 2014.
 Participants included Iowa law professors Jon Carlson, Marcella David, Bill Hines, Adrien Wing, as well as Georgetown law professor David Stewart.

 UICHR Staff L to R: Greg Hamot, Joan Nashelsky, Amy Weismann, Brian Farrell, Burns Weston, Nathan Miller, Adrien Wing, Kelley Winebold, Jim Leach.
 Not pictured: Kelsey Kramer